 Saginaw is a larger medium-sized city located in the state of Michigan.
 With a population of 49,347 people and 40 constituent neighborhoods, Saginaw is the 29th largest community in Michigan.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Saginaw is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Saginaw is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Saginaw is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Saginaw who work in office and administrative support (14.55%), sales jobs (10.85%), and food service (8.65%).
+There are especially a lot of people living in Saginaw who work in office and administrative support (13.30%), sales jobs (10.96%), and food service (9.59%).

-The rate of college-level education in Saginaw is quite a bit lower than the national average among all cities of 21.84%: just 11.41% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Saginaw with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.35% of people over 25 have a bachelor's degree or advanced degree.

 Saginaw is an extremely ethnically-diverse city.
 The people who call Saginaw home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Saginaw residents report their race to be White, followed by Black or African-American.
+The greatest number of Saginaw residents report their race to be Black or African-American, followed by White.
 Saginaw also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.48% of the city’s residents.
-Important ancestries of people in Saginaw include Irish, Polish, English, and French .
+People of Hispanic or Latino origin account for 14.29% of the city’s residents.
+Important ancestries of people in Saginaw include Irish, Polish, French , and English.

 The most common language spoken in Saginaw is English.
 Other important languages spoken here include Spanish and German.